-- Purchasing a software that was not purpose built
+- Purchasing a software that does not have horizontal connectivity

-- Purchasing legacy technology with no product road-map
+- Purchasing legacy technology with no clear product road-map

-- Purchasing a software with hidden additional charges
+- Purchasing a software with hidden add-on charges

 - Purchasing a technology that is extremely high-touch and is not intuitive for your average team member to use